 There are a variety of ways in which students can earn Practice hours.
 In addition to pursuing work at a professional design firm or related setting, students may also establish Practice hours and experience by participating in a Gateway Project, or through Independent Practice, Design Competitions, and Travel-based Hours.
 At the end of each academic semester, students must report their hours and register employment for the next semester.

 What is the Online Reporting Tool?

-How can I submit my Practice forms?
+How do I submit my Practice Forms?

-Why do I still have a Practice Stop on my account when I have already submitted my forms by the submission deadline?
+Why do I still have a Practice Stop on my account when I have submitted my forms by the submission deadline?

 Due to a high volume of submissions, Practice Stops will not be lifted until one week after the submission deadline.

 What if I worked multiple jobs during a single reporting period?

 You will need to complete a separate form for each job.